 of wind and children.

-The rest of the landscape is a blur.
-Painted into madness.
+The rest of the landscape is blur.
+Painted madness.

 A world of infinite

-contradictory, whole, separate, that they hold each molecule of paint
+contradictory, whole, separate, holding each molecule of paint

 in place, exactly where it is, exactly where it should